Harvey doubling back after Houston deluge, Louisiana in crosshairs

 The Weather Channel warned that "localized storm-total rain amounts of up to 50 inches are not out of the question" by later this week because of the additional 10 to 20 inches expected.
 "This may end up being one of the worst flood disasters in U.S. history," it added.

 It’s already one for the record books.
-The record for total rainfall in the continental U.S. was smashed when 49.2 inches was recorded at an intersection in the Houston suburb of Friendswood.
-The previous record was 48 inches, according to the National Weather Service.
+The record for tropical cyclone rainfall in the continental U.S. was smashed Tuesday when 51.88 inches was recorded 35 miles east of Houston in Mont Belvieu, Texas, according to the National Weather Service.

 Houston Mayor Sylvester Turner reported more than 3,500 people have been rescued since the weekend and 150 remained in "critical" situations.